huidongchen/simba/docs/source/Basic concepts.rst

 Graph construction
 ~~~~~~~~~~~~~~~~~~
-SIMBA encodes entities of different types, including genes, open chromatin regions (peaks or bins), and DNA sequences (transcription factor motifs or k-mers), into a single large graph based on the relation between them.
+SIMBA encodes entities of different types, including genes, open chromatin regions (peaks or bins), and DNA sequences (transcription factor motifs or k-mers), into a connected large graph based on the relation between them.
 In this graph, nodes represent different entities and edges indicate the relation between entities.

 * In scRNA-seq analysis, each node represents either a cell or a gene.
 If a gene is expressed in a cell, then an edge is added between this gene and cell.
 The gene expression level is encoded into the weight of this edge.